rizzdevsolanagirl/guestbook2/README.md

 Before you begin, you'll need to get a Tapestry API key:
 1. Visit [app.usetapestry.dev](https://app.usetapestry.dev)
 2. Create an account or sign in
-3. Navigate to the API Keys section
-4. Create a new API key
+3. Create a new API key
-5. Copy your API key - you'll need it for the next step
+4. Copy your API key - you'll need it for the next step

 ### 2. Environment Setup